-- (3) A copy of the application and attachments will be forwarded to the Erie County Department of Environment and Planning for review. - B. Planning Board meeting.
+- B. Planning Board meeting.
 The applicant shall be prepared to attend the next regular meeting of the Planning Board after the official submission date of the completed application and attachments and any subsequent meetings deemed necessary by the Planning Board to discuss the preliminary open development area plan. - C. Planning Board action.
 Within 45 days after submission to the Planning Board, said Planning Board shall take action to recommend to the Town Board a conditional approval, with or without modification, or disapproval of such open development plan, with the grounds for disapproval stated upon the records of the Planning Board.
 Failure of the Planning Board to act within such forty-five-day period shall constitute a "no recommendation" of the plan. - D. Town Board action.
-Before the Town Board acts on the plan, it may schedule a public hearing to be determined at the first meeting subsequent to receiving the recommendation of the Planning Board.
-Upon mutual consent of both the Town Board and the applicant, the public hearing may be delayed.

-- E. Public hearing.
+Before the Town Board acts on the plan, it shall schedule a public hearing to be determined at the first meeting subsequent to receiving the recommendation of the Planning Board.
+Upon mutual consent of both the Town Board and the applicant, the public hearing may be delayed. - E. Public hearing.
 The Town Clerk shall have notice of public hearing published in the official newspaper of the Town.
 The notice shall be mailed to all property owners within a five-hundred-foot radius of all property lines.
 The public hearing shall be held at a regular meeting of the Town Board. - F. The Town Board shall, within 45 days from the date of the public hearing, approve, modify or disapprove such plan.
 The grounds for such action shall be stated in the minutes of the Town Board.
 The Town Board may require additional information prior to acting on the plan.
 The approval of such development plan may include additional requirements. - G. Any time limits set forth herein may be extended by mutual consent of the Planning Board and/or Town Board and the applicant to allow interested parties to comment upon or modify any pending proposal.
 Notwithstanding the above, if the Town Board determines that it is in the best interest of the Town to expedite the review and approval or disapproval of a pending application, subject to the provisions of this chapter, the Town Board may notify the Planning Board of this determination, in which event the Planning Board will make a written recommendation to the Town Board to either accept a pending application without change, to accept a pending application subject to certain changes, conditions or modifications or to reject a pending application within 60 days of the date of the Town Board's written request.